f5devcentral/f5-automation-labs/docs/class1/module4/lab3.rst

 Task 5 - Add a HTTPS Application to existing HTTP AS3 Declaration (using POST)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This declaration will create add a HTTPS application to a existing HTTP application.
+This declaration will add a HTTPS application to a existing HTTP application.
 In this task, we will re-submit the entire declaration.

 #.
 Start with the previous AS3 Declaration from **lab 1 - Task 1**